 Maintenance red flags we've seen include standing water in drive aisles, burnt-out lights, visible trash, and security gates left open.
 Always visit a facility in person before renting, even if you plan to complete the rental online.

-Yes - at least 25 storage facilities in Detroit offer outdoor parking for car, boat, and RV storage.
-Some facilities even offer covered parking or indoor storage to help protect your vehicle from the elements.
-Indoor and covered options generally cost more than regular outdoor parking.
+Yes - at least 26 storage facilities in Detroit offer outdoor parking for car, boat, and RV storage.
+Some facilities offer covered parking or drive-up storage to help protect your vehicle from the elements.
+Drive-up and covered options generally cost more than regular outdoor parking spaces.

 Depends what you're storing.
 Electronics, wood furniture, photos, and anything leather needs climate control or it'll warp, crack, or grow mold.
 Metal tools, plastic stuff, and outdoor furniture?
 You're fine without it.
-In Detroit, climate control runs about $60.09/month—roughly 25% more than standard units.
+In Detroit, climate control averages $60.16/month.
 Only pay the premium if most of your stuff actually needs protection.

-The average price for a climate controlled storage unit in Detroit on December 14, 2025 is $60.09 per month.
+The average price for a climate controlled storage unit in Detroit on January 29, 2026 is $60.16 per month.
 Prices vary depending on unit size and facility location.
-You can find the cheapest climate controlled storage unit in Detroit at Public Storage - Madison Heights - 1020 W 13 Mile Rd for $17.00 per month.
+You can find the cheapest climate controlled storage unit in Detroit at Storage Rentals of America - Ferndale - Bermuda St for $12.00 per month.